uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 - Trivial implementation on server side

 #### Cons
-- Tracking non-breaking changes (to differentiate between various maintenance updates) is a bit more complex (need to use the API introspection calls, e.g. `getApiCallList`).
+- Tracking non-breaking changes between various SUMA maintenance updates is a bit more complex (need to use the API introspection calls, e.g. `getApiCallList`).
 - Brings complexity to the API consumers and `spacecmd`.
 The scripts would need to check the flavor and the API version.

 #### Usage instructions

 ### Solution 2: No flavor, use `systemVersion` instead

 In this case, the API must be stable within a Uyuni/SUMA minor version.
-(TODO @hustodemon: ask @moio/@mc i think this should be the case already).
+(TODO @hustodemon: ask @moio/@mc, but i think this should be the case already).

 The user scripts could then use the `api.systemVersion` instead of checking the flavor and API version.